-UserTesting hired me as a Senior Product Designer to lead design and research efforts that made remote UX testing seamless and simple for researchers, designers, and businesses as a whole.
+As a Senior Product Designer at UserTesting, I led design and research efforts to make remote UX testing simple and seamless for researchers, designers, and businesses.

 2 Years, October 2020 - November 2022